ajgeglio/YOLO-train-test-validate-visualize/README.md

 Goby Finder with Yolov8

 # Description
-This is a codebase for the Yolov8x object detector, trained on images of Round Goby in the Esselemen AUV images, to generate a proxy of size and quantity of Round Goby in AUV data.
+This is a codebase for the Yolov8x object detector, trained on images of Round Goby in AUV images, and to generate a proxy of size and quantity of fish in AUV data.

 # Project status

 In Progress

-# Notebooks and Python files
+# Python Scripts

 ## GobyFinder_gui.py
 This Python file provides a GUI for running inference, testing, and CUDA checks.
 It uses Tkinter for the interface and allows users to configure parameters for YOLO inference.